 The paper is organized as follows.
 Section 2 describes relation to existing literature in more detail.
-Section 3 introduces the model, followed by Section 4 which defines and characterizes WCP allocations.
-The main results concerning properties of optimal weak-collusion-proof mechanisms are presented in Section 5 for the polar model, where optimal allocations are always interior and the supervisor has all the bargaining power within the coalition.
-Section 6 then considers a number of extensions: where (a) side contracts are designed and offered by a third party maximizing a weighted sum of supervisor and agent's payoffs; (b) the supervisor may exhibit altruism towards the agent, and (c) the Principal's gross benefit function is linear (whereby optimal allocations are never interior), and a context (based on Celik (2009)) with a discrete type space.
-Finally, Section 7 concludes with a summary and directions for future work.
+Section 3 introduces the model, followed by definition and characterization of WCP allocations.
+The main results concerning properties of optimal weak-collusion-proof mechanisms are presented in Section 4 for the polar model, where optimal allocations are always interior and the supervisor has all the bargaining power within the coalition.
+Section 5 then considers a number of extensions: where (a) the Principal can implement the optimal WCP allocation by a modified delegation arrangement; (b) alternative allocations of bargaining power within the coalition, wherein side contracts are designed and offered by a third party maximizing a weighted sum of supervisor and agent's payoffs; (c) the supervisor may exhibit altruism towards the agent, and (d) the Principal's gross benefit function is linear (whereby optimal allocations are never interior).
+Finally, Section 6 concludes with a summary and directions for future work.